When did you join the dbt community and in what way has it impacted your career?

 Inspired by other members, especially Josh Devlin and Owen Prough, I began answering questions on Slack and Discourse.
 For questions I couldn't answer, I would try engaging in discussions about possible solutions or provide useful links.
 I also started posting dbt tips on LinkedIn to help practitioners learn about new features or to refresh their memories about existing ones.

 By being more involved in the community, I felt more connected and supported.
 I received help from other members, and now, I could help others, too.
 I was happy with this arrangement, but more unexpected surprises came my way.
-My active participation in Slack, discourse, and LinkedIn opened doors to new connections and career opportunities.
-I had the pleasure of meeting a lot of incredible people and receiving exciting job offers.
+My active participation in Slack, Discourse, and LinkedIn opened doors to new connections and career opportunities.
+I had the pleasure of meeting a lot of incredible people and receiving exciting job offers, including the one for working at phData.

 Thanks to the dbt community, I went from feeling uncertain about my career prospects to having a solid career and being surrounded by incredible people.